-Top European football clubs have proven themselves to be excellent at generating revenue.
-The international demand and popularity of European top football has increased revenues from broadcasting rights and competitive fees.
+International demand and popularity of European top football have increased revenues from broadcasting rights and competitive fees dramatically.
 However, these clubs do not seem to as profitable when it comes to returning profits to their shareholders.
-There are several reasons for this:

 - Sports in Europe are not as commercialized when compared to the professional sports leagues in the US.
 This implies that the aim of the owners of the clubs isn’t necessarily profit maximization.